-In conducting comprehensive and concrete evaluation, "taking into account the financial institution's specific features such as the geographic attributes of its business area, business environment" is required.
+In conducting comprehensive and concrete evaluation, "taking into account the financial institution's specific features such as the geographic attributes of its business area, business environment" and "management strategy" is required.
 What is specifically required?

 "The geographic attributes of its business area" refers to the characteristics of the geographical elements of the region.
-For example, if FIs' business operation covers an international trade-intensive area, if the FI have active anti-social force activities in the area, if there is a headquarter of anti-social forces in the area, the FI may need to take into account the unique characteristics of the region.

-When conducting the analysis, for instance, if the FI operates in a region where trade activity is common, the likelihood of handling foreign trade or seafood will be higher.
-Under these circumstances, FIs are required to comprehensively identify the associated risk from the geographic aspect; this includes analysis of products involved and obtaining information on exporter/importer for the purpose of complying with economic sanctions.

-In terms of the business environment, it is necessary to consider factors related to FIs own business, such as regulatory conditions related to ML/FT and competitors' AML/CFT measures.
+For example, if FIs' business operation covers an international trade-intensive area, if the FI have active anti-social force activities in the area, if there is a headquarter of anti-social forces in the area, the FI may need to take into account the unique characteristics associated with risks related to the region.
+When conducting the analysis, for instance, if the FI operates in a region where trade activity is common, the likelihood of handling foreign trade or products including seafood will be higher.
+Under these circumstances, FIs are required to comprehensively identify the associated risk from the geographic aspect; this includes analysis of products dealt by a customer and obtaining information on exporter/importer for the purpose of complying with economic sanctions.
+In terms of the "business environment", it is necessary to consider factors related to FIs own business, such as regulatory conditions related to ML/FT and competitors' AML/CFT measures, and to examine the risks. .
 For example, when competitors enter the market (basically when their own competitors enter the market), the entry of new competitors may change inherent risks of ML/FT due to intensified competition, changes in services, and transaction volumes change.
 Therefore, for example, if the entry of new competitors impacts risks related to ML/FT of the market as a whole, FIs need to identify at the earliest possible stage whether there are any new risk items to be analyzed, rather than waiting for periodic revisions to risk assessment sheet scheduled once a year.
 When a customer conducts cross-border transaction, it is required to conduct customer risk assessment including ML/FT risk assessment of the country/region of the counterparty.

+The "management strategy" may include various action plans such as doubling revenues, obtaining new customers, acquiring overseas financial institutions.

+With regard to the matters that the company has set as priority areas in its management strategy, it is necessary to verify in what ways the products and services provided by the institution could be used for ML/FT if the company proceeds the strategy.